fador/fBigInt/README.md

 Optionally you can also run `make test` for the tests.

-This will build the library and install the header file and the shared library to the appropriate system directories.
+This will build the library and install the header file to the appropriate system directories.

 ## License